Social media—despite being a relatively young phenomenon—defines how customers view, interact with, and think of brands.

 As well as funneling visitors to your website, social media is also a great platform for making direct sales.

-Spaces like Facebook and TikTok marketplace allow customers to shop for relevant products without having to click off the social media site.
+Spaces like Facebook and TikTok marketplaces allow customers to shop for relevant products without leaving the social media site.

 So, if a customer buys something on your social media store, they’ll go through the same order processing and fulfillment system.

-And from your perspective, you can access inventory stock and customer data in one centralized location.
+From your perspective, you can access inventory and customer data in a single centralized location.

 SEO is increasingly used by social algorithms